dcoles/ivle/doc/dev/architecture.rst

 Templating
 ----------
-IVLE has now been refactored to use the Genshi_ XHTML template system.
+IVLE uses the Genshi_ XHTML template system to generate all HTML pages.
 We have an inheritance-based "views" system. :class:`BaseView` is a class from which all views derive.

 There are 3 sub-types of :class:`BaseView` (more can be implemented if necessary):